Getting immediate help:

-For urgent medical or mental health concerns: https://uhs.berkeley.edu/counseling/urgent
+- For urgent medical concerns: https://uhs.berkeley.edu/medical/urgent-care-tang-center-campus

 - The Division of Equity and Inclusion works "to build a campus where there are no 'others'; where our diverse ethnicities and cultures, backgrounds and identities, struggles and strengths make us — the students, researchers, faculty, and staff — all the richer."

 - Explore wellness resources at https://recalibrate.berkeley.edu/